 Here at Pocket-lint we've been cutting through the abundance of compact camera releases over recent years, including the creme de la creme of last year's models and earlier, as relevant.
 We've broken down our list of great cameras into sub-headed categories to make things easier to digest.
 You name it, we've got you covered.

 Panasonic's TZ-series has long been a favourite and the Lumix TZ90 (SZ70 in the USA) is its top-end do-it-all compact.
 It even has a built-in electronic viewfinder to the rear, which is helpful to see an image direct to the eye when sunlight makes the rear screen tough to see.

-Add decent autofocus, excellent image stabilisation, a tilt-angle LCD screen for selfies, and a whole roster of other top features that show the TZ90's aspirations to be a one-stop shop for all things.
+With decent autofocus, excellent image stabilisation, a tilt-angle LCD screen for selfies, and a whole roster of other top features, the TZ90's aspirations make it the one-stop shop for all things.
 The only downside, really, is the limitation to low-light image quality.

 Read our full review: Panasonic Lumix TZ90 review

 When it comes to something small and pocketable, but where image quality needs to be a step above a conventional small-sensor compact or smartphone, there are various models to choose from.
 Such cameras tend to have shorter zoom lenses in order to retain best sharpness and clarity throughout, while offering more advanced optical features such as wider maximum aperture for better low-light shooting or creating that pro-looking, soft-focus background effect.